 We need to bear in mind that a human eye isn't able to create melanin cells itself, thereby - in contrast to skin - eyes cannot protect themselves against radiation while tanning in the tanning bed.

 Taking into account the above consequences (and the fact that we enlisted just some of them), it appears clear how important it is to protect your eyes when we use sunbeds.

 "Closing my eyes is not enough?"

 Definitively not.
-Human eyelid is able to hold back only about 25% of UV radiation - the remaining amount reaches the eye and can cause irritations or even more serious damages.
+The human eyelid is able to hold back only about 25% of UV radiation - the remaining amount reaches the eye and can cause irritations or even more serious damages.

-Many tanners skip wearing eye protection (goggles, stickers or disposable covers) for fear of having white spots (a kind of the reverse panda effect) around their eyes.
+Many tanners skip wearing eye protection in tanning beds (goggles, stickers or disposable covers) for fear of having white spots (a kind of the reverse panda effect) around their eyes.
 Is there anything we can do about it?

 The first step to avoid such an effect is careful makeup removal.
 Some of the makeup products we use, mainly foundations and concealers, contain SPFs.
 Therefore, if they are not removed properly, unwanted white spots may appear on your skin after the tanning session.

 Secondly, it is important to adjust the covers or goggles properly.
 It should be done in a way that they cover only the eyelid area and as little as possible skin around your eyes.
 When you pay attention to this, you minimize the risk of white spots.